WOMEN INVENTORS AND INNOVATORS

 As part of our commitment, we are listing various organizations and what they are doing to help solve the problem — through networking, research, education or other avenues.
 We are not endorsing these organizations but listing them as a starting point to help people who may be looking for certain types of support, information, or education about gender issues.

 To solve the urgent and complex problem of women’s empowerment, we need to work together.
+Here are some organizations:

 General Federation of Women’s Clubs